margaretmf/margaretmf.github.io/poetry.md

 how to know what's right, and how to forgive.
 Even though it hurts when I stumble,
 I seek to act with moral courage.
-The truth is that there is some good to see and do, and some anger and some frustration to ovcome.
+The truth is that there is some good to see and do, and some anger and some frustration to ovecome.
 The truth is that I have done things wrong, I have reacted, but I can choose to live another day with childlike freedom and love.
 It is fair to say that shame should be let go of, and it is fair that the ugliness of years past shall be recompensated with a song in one's heart to live by each day.
 Justice is the rule of life, and anything unfair from the past can be replaced with good on its way in the equation.